Locally Constant Fibrations and Positivity of Curvature: Introduction

 \begin{MetaTheorem}

 Let $X$ be a smooth projective variety whose tangent bundle/ anti-canonical bundle satisfies a suitable positivity condition $(\mathcal{P})$.
-Then there exists a finite étale cover $X'\rightarrow X$ and a smooth fibration $f\colon X'\rightarrow Y$ onto a smooth projective variety $Y$ with numerically trivial canonical class $\cc_1(K_Y) = 0$.
-Moreover, the general fibre of $f$ is rationally connected and satisifies $(\mathcal{P})$. \end{MetaTheorem} In fact, often much more can be said about $f$: typically it is a fibre bundle and often the transition functions may even be chosen to be constant.
-In the latter case we call $f$ a \emph{locally constant fibration}.
+Then there exists a finite étale cover $X'\rightarrow X$ and a smooth fibration

+onto a smooth variety $Y$ with numerically trivial canonical class $\cc_1(K_Y) = 0$.
+Moreover, the general fibre $F$ of $f$ is rationally connected and satisifies $(\mathcal{P})$. \end{MetaTheorem} In fact, often much more can be said about $f$: typically it is a fibre bundle and often the transition functions can even be chosen to be constant.
+In the latter case we call $f$ a \emph{locally constant fibration}, see Definition \ref{ex:LocallyConstantFibration} for the precise definition.

-The first goal of this paper is to study the converse question: Can one give conditions or even determine precisely in terms of the base, the fibres and the transition functions which fibrations $f\colon X\rightarrow Y$ lead to varieties $X$ whose tangent bundle/ anti-canonical bundle satisfies $(\mathcal{P})$?
-Of course, such questions were implicit in the works cited above and similar questions have also been partially studied before, as for example in \cite{matsumura_asymptoticBaseLoci}.
-What is - as of the best of the author's knowledge - new however is that we can give very effective and concrete criteria.
-As a sample result let us state the following: \begin{Theorem} Let $Y$ be a smooth projective variety with $\cc_1(Y) = 0$, let $F$ be a smooth, projective, rationally connected variety whose anti-canonical divisor $-K_F$ is nef, and let $\rho\colon \pi_1(Y) \rightarrow \Aut(F)$ be any group homomorphism.
+The first goal of this paper is to study the converse question: Given a locally constant fibration $f\colon X \rightarrow Y$ over a $K$-trivial base $Y$ such that the general fibre of $f$ satisfies $(\mathcal{P})$, is it true that $X$ satisfies $(\mathcal{P})$?
+In other words, we want to know whether the results obtained in \emph{loc.\ cit.\ }are sharp.
+Our main result is that this is true when $(\mathcal{P})$ is the nefness of the anti-canonical bundle: \begin{Theorem} Let $Y$ be a smooth projective variety with $\cc_1(Y) = 0$, let $F$ be a smooth, projective, rationally connected variety whose anti-canonical divisor $-K_F$ is nef and let $\rho\colon \pi_1(Y) \rightarrow \Aut(F)$ be any group homomorphism.
 Write